Scottish police arrest SNP treasurer as part of funding probe | Politics

 Scottish police arrest SNP treasurer as part of funding probe

-The Scottish National Party's treasurer was arrested by police on Tuesday, a party official said, as part of an investigation into the finances of the governing pro-independence party that has damaged its image and undermined its new leader.
+The Scottish National Party's treasurer was arrested by police on Tuesday as part of an investigation into the finances of the governing pro-independence party that has damaged its image and undermined its new leader.

-The Scottish National Party's treasurer was arrested by police on Tuesday, a party official said, as part of an investigation into the finances of the governing pro-independence party that has damaged its image and undermined its new leader.
-Police Scotland said an unnamed 71-year-old man had been arrested as a suspect in its ongoing inquiry.
-The party official, who asked not to be named, said the man was SNP treasurer Colin Beattie.
+The Scottish National Party's treasurer was arrested by police on Tuesday as part of an investigation into the finances of the governing pro-independence party that has damaged its image and undermined its new leader.
+Police Scotland said a 71-year-old man had been arrested as a suspect in its ongoing inquiry.
+The party's leader said the arrested man was the SNP treasurer Colin Beattie.

 The investigation is looking at what happened to more than 600,000 pounds ($750,000) raised by Scottish independence campaigners in 2017, which was supposed to have been ring-fenced but may have been used for other purposes.
-The arrest comes as the SNP, Scotland's dominant political party, faces deepening questions about their governance and finances.
-Opposition parties called for Beattie's SNP membership to be suspended and said there was a culture of secrecy at the heart of the party.
+The arrest comes as the SNP, Scotland's dominant political party, faces deepening questions about its governance and finances.
+Opposition parties said the party was mired in scandal and struggling to govern Scotland.

-The longest serving leader of Scotland's semi-autonomous government, Nicola Sturgeon, caught the political world by surprise when she announced her resignation in February, sparking a divisive race to succeed her.
-Humza Yousaf, who won the contest last month after pitching himself as the continuity candidate, is battling to restore the party's credibility.
+Scotland's longest serving leader of its semi-autonomous government, Nicola Sturgeon, caught the political world by surprise when she announced her resignation in February, sparking a divisive race to succeed her.
+Humza Yousaf, who won the contest last month after pitching himself as the continuity candidate, has seen the first few weeks of his premiership dominated by questions about the party's credibility.

-Arriving at Scotland's parliament, where he is due to outline his government's priorities, Yousaf told reporters "people are innocent until proven guilty" but said he was surprised one of his colleagues had been arrested.
-"It's a very serious matter," he said.
-"I'm still determined of course to articulate what my vision is as a new leader and a fresh start for the government."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)